 In comparison to the world’s leading cigar nations, Philippine cigars are very affordable and offer excellent value for a handmade cigar from a country with such a rich, storied history in tobacco.

-Even famous British writer Rudyard Kipling once attested the excellence of a Philippine cigar with a stanza in his 1886 poem ‘The Betrothed’:
+Even famous British writer Rudyard Kipling once attested to the excellence of a Philippine cigar with a stanza in his 1886 poem ‘The Betrothed’:

 “Open the old cigar box – let me consider a while.
 Here is a mild Manila – there is a wifely smile.”